Cybereason-Fan/Get-CybereasonSensors/README.md

 DESCRIPTION
-    Retrieve all of the sensors (agents or clients) from a Cybereason on-premises console API.
-You must have a session cookie!
-Returns a PSCustomObject with the results which you will need to parse further.
+    Retrieves the list of sensors from an on-premises Cybereason API as an array of PSCustomObjects which you will need to parse further.
 ```

 ❓ Not sure where to get the session id?
 Try [Get-CybereasonCookie](https://github.dhl.com/Cybereason-Fan/Get-CybereasonCookie)